RahulSDeshpande/tyriar.github.io/_drafts/sorting-algorithms.md

 ## Properties of a sorting algorithm

-In addition to the time and space complexity of sorting algorithms, the below properties help define sorting algorithms.
+In addition to the [time and space complexity][1] of sorting algorithms, the below properties help define sorting algorithms.

 | Property     | Description                                                                            |
 |--------------|----------------------------------------------------------------------------------------|